accordproject/template-engine/README.md

 The core template engine is a JSON to JSON transformation that converts TemplateMark JSON + agreement data (JSON) to AgreementMark JSON.

-> Note: Use the @accordproject/markdown-transform project to convert markdown templates to TemplateMark JSON and to convert AgreementMark JSON to output formats (HTML, PDF, DOCX etc.)
+> Note: Use the `@accordproject/markdown-transform` project to convert markdown templates to TemplateMark JSON and to convert AgreementMark JSON to output formats (HTML, PDF, DOCX etc.).
+For command-line usage please use `@accordproject/template-cli`.

 Both TemplateMark and AgreementMark are specified using the [Concerto](https://concerto.accordproject.org) data modeling language.